uavaustin/orchestra/pong/README.md

 ## Running the Image

-To ping the services, the service names and hostnames are simply passed as command-line arguments seperated by a comma.
+To ping the services, the service names, host, and port are simply passed as command-line arguments seperated by a comma.
 Optionally, the endpoint that is called can be set as well (defaults to `/api/alive`).